-The Subordinated Instruments are loss absorption instruments that involve risk and may not be a suitable investment for all investors investment in the Subordinated Instruments in light of its own circumstances.
+The Subordinated Instruments are loss absorption instruments that involve risk and may not be a suitable investment for all investors

+The Subordinated Instruments are loss absorption instruments designed to comply with applicable Australian banking regulations and involve certain risks.
+Each potential investor in the Subordinated Instruments must determine the suitability (either alone or with the help of a financial advisor) of an investment in the Subordinated Instruments in light of its own circumstances.
 In particular, each potential investor should understand thoroughly the terms of the Subordinated Instruments, such as the provisions governing the Conversion or Write-off, including under what circumstances a Non-Viability Trigger Event could occur.